Helping copywriters build happy, successful businesses

-- Taking the leap into a life of freelance copywriting
+- Taking the scary leap into freelance copywriting

 - Starting a career in writing at an advertising agency

-- Hoping to run a successful copywriting business
+- Ready to build a successful copywriting business.

 - Online courses, webinars and workshops